Uniswap/org-v1/src/pages/docs/v2/01-protocol-overview/03-fees.md

 tags: protocol-overview, documentation
 ---

-## Liquidity provider fees

-There is a **0.30%** fee for swapping tokens. **This fee is split by liquidity providers proportional to their contribution to liquidity reserves.**
+A **0.30%** fee is applied to input amounts when swapping tokens. **This fee is split by liquidity providers proportional to their contribution to liquidity reserves.**

-Swapping fees are immediately deposited into liquidity reserves.
-Since total reserves are increased without adding any additional share tokens, this increases that value of all share tokens equally.
+Swap fees are deposited into liquidity reserves.
+This means that total reserves increase without any additional share tokens being added, which increases the value of all share tokens equally.
 This functions as a payout to liquidity providers that can be collected by burning shares.

 Since fees are added to liquidity pools, the invariant increases at the end of every trade.
 Within a single transaction, the invariant represents `token0_pool / token1_pool` at the end of the previous transaction.